Growli

 Is string of pearls toxic to cats?

-String of pearls (Curio rowleyanus (formerly Senecio rowleyanus)) is toxic to pets to cats according to the ASPCA.
-ASPCA lists Curio (Senecio) rowleyanus as toxic to cats, dogs and horses due to alkaloids.
-Ingestion causes drooling, vomiting, lethargy and skin irritation.
+String of pearls (Curio rowleyanus (formerly Senecio rowleyanus)) is toxic to cats according to the ASPCA.
+Treat string of pearls as toxic to cats and dogs.
+It is not on the ASPCA's formal toxic-plant list, but the ASPCA's succulent-safety guidance says that if ingested it causes stomach upset — predominantly vomiting — and lethargy; the irritant sap can also inflame skin and eyes on contact.
+The exact toxic compound is unconfirmed (suspected alkaloids), so keep strands out of reach and call your vet or ASPCA Poison Control (888-426-4435) if a pet chews it.
 Keep it out of reach and contact your vet or the ASPCA Animal Poison Control Center on (888) 426-4435 if your cat chews it.

 Is string of pearls toxic to dogs?

-The ASPCA lists the same toxicity status for dogs as for cats: String of pearls is toxic to pets.
+Per the ASPCA, String of pearls (Curio rowleyanus (formerly Senecio rowleyanus)) is toxic to dogs.
 Dogs often chew more enthusiastically than cats, so a toxic plant like string of pearls is best removed from the floor and low shelves entirely.

 What happens if my pet eats string of pearls?

-ASPCA lists Curio (Senecio) rowleyanus as toxic to cats, dogs and horses due to alkaloids.
-Ingestion causes drooling, vomiting, lethargy and skin irritation.
+Treat string of pearls as toxic to cats and dogs.
+It is not on the ASPCA's formal toxic-plant list, but the ASPCA's succulent-safety guidance says that if ingested it causes stomach upset — predominantly vomiting — and lethargy; the irritant sap can also inflame skin and eyes on contact.
+The exact toxic compound is unconfirmed (suspected alkaloids), so keep strands out of reach and call your vet or ASPCA Poison Control (888-426-4435) if a pet chews it.
 Signs usually appear soon after chewing rather than hours later.
 If you see drooling, pawing at the mouth, head-shaking, vomiting, loss of appetite, or unusual lethargy after your pet has had access to string of pearls, treat it as a suspected ingestion and act on the steps below.

 What should I do if my cat or dog ate string of pearls?